-This article was last modified on 14 December 2016.
+This article was last updated on February 2018.

 Wireless communications become a key driver of innovation for roboticists.
 Today, more than ever, you can easily use mobile devices to control and receive data from a robot.

-A Bluetooth module and Arduino is basically what you need to create a communication channel with a robot.
-Inspired by some projects I’m working on now, in this post, I explore the best and most accessible Bluetooth modules compatible Arduino.
+A Bluetooth module and a development board are basically what you need to create a wirelessly communication channel with a robot.
+Since Arduino is the most used board to send and receive data over Bluetooth, in this post, I explore the best and cheapest Bluetooth modules compatible with this one.

 HC-06 RS232 TTL